sanjay1626/Password-Generator/README.md

 # Psuedo Code and Project Requirements
-  + The user will be prompted to choose from the following password criteria:8 to 128 characters +The user will receive a confirm
+  + The user will be prompted to choose from the following password criteria:8 to 128 characters
+  + The user will receive a confirm
      - Password containing uppercase,lowercase,numbers & symbols
      - This will need to randomly generate a selection,using math.random and math.floor.
-  +The application should validate user input and ensure that at least one character type is selected.
+  + The application should validate user input and ensure that at least one character type is selected.
      - if,else if statement
   + Once all prompts are answered, the user will be presented with a password matching the answered prompts.